cncf/glossary/content/en/contribute/_index.md

 ![issues](/images/how-to/howto-01.png)

 You'll see a variety of templates.
-To propose a new term in English, select "English Language Glossary Request."
+To propose a new term in English, select "Request to add a new term (Default:English)."

 ![templates](/images/how-to/english-issue-template-new.png)